lb92677/GPU-CUDA-Acceleration-for-PixInsight-on-Kubuntu-RC-Astro-tools-guide-/README.md

 # GPU-CUDA-Acceleration-for-PixInsight-on-Kubuntu-RC-Astro-tools-guide-
 This guide enables GPU (CUDA) acceleration with Linux (Kubuntu and other Ubuntu versions).
 Kubuntu is a Linux version which has a Windows like environment and is what PixInsight recommends.
 It is updated to support Kubuntu 26.04 LTS.
 It also supports Kubuntu 24.04 LTS.
-This guide enables GPU (CUDA) acceleration with Linux (Kubuntu and other Ubuntu versions).
-It was copied from my post in the PixInsight forum archive since the forum now only accepts posts about C++ or Java script development directly related to PixInsight.
-Kubuntu is a Linux version which has a windows like environment and is what PixInsight recommends.
-The guide is updated with new drivers and libraries as of 11/25 and has been shown to work as of 3/26.

 Install Kubuntu